aleonnet/RTEF/README.md

 ## Description

-The purpose of this application is to present a simple way to forecast future energy consumption based on data received from a stream of MQTT data from an electricity meter.
+The purpose of this application is to present a simple way to forecast future energy consumption based on a stream of MQTT data received from an electricity meter.
 The forecasted electricity consumption can then be used by a utility provider to better manage their electricity production.

 ### How does it work?

 The forecaster listens to a specified MQTT topic, calculates a forecast based on the received data and publishes its forecast to a new MQTT topic.
+The current program uses a fourth degree polynomial on the last five incoming data to determine the forecast.

 The publisher has been made to simulate an electricity meter.
 It takes data from a specified dataset and publishes the data to an MQTT topic at a given time interval.
 The incoming data from the electricity meter is formatted using json and consists of a timestamp and value field.
 The output data from the forecaster is also formatted using json and consists of the future timestamp and future value.

 ### Future improvements

 * Use actual electricity consumption data to create relevant model

-* Create a function to determine the accuracy of the forecast.
+* Create a function to determine the accuracy of the forecast and make it easier to compare different models.

 * Add  time, weekday, date, temperature and daylight/weather-type variables to improve acuracy of forecast.